-UTHealth photography captures the creativity, diversity, commitment to research, and prestigious nature in and around the university and the Texas Medical Center.
-It demonstrates our image of excellence and cohesiveness, and presents an opportunity to tell the story to our audiences, including prospective students, faculty, staff, patients, and donors.
+UTHealth Houston photography captures the creativity, diversity, commitment to research, and prestigious nature in and around the university and the Texas Medical Center.
+It is an opportunity to tell our story visually to our audiences, including prospective students, faculty, staff, patients, and donors.

 Photography enhances the user experience and facilitates communication more than text alone.

 Photos in a variety of subject areas can be accessed via the UTHealth Houston Multimedia Library using your university-issued credentials.
 Users outside of the university may request access by contacting the Office of Public Affairs.

 These image resources are available for all UTHealth Houston communications projects created to promote the university, including those created by UTHealth Houston students and employees, or approved projects hired out to a third-party vendor.

 As a reminder, please do not use third-party assets on university-sponsored communications projects for which you have not cleared the rights.
 If you have any questions about copyright or other intellectual property rights, as they relate to UTHealth Houston communications, please contact the Office of Public Affairs.

 Photography Best Practices

 - Aim for simple, direct, and candid images.